castle/castle-java/README.md

 Notice that the `io.castle.client.Castle#sdk` method is called first in order to get the singleton instance of the `io.castle.client.Castle` class.
-With this instance it is possible to use non-static methods of `io.castle.client.Castle`.
+With this instance it is possible to use the non-static methods of `io.castle.client.Castle`.

 ## The Context Object